-Miami Marlins at New York mets game preview
+Miami Marlins at New York Mets game preview

 WATCH IT LIVE ON FOX SPORTS GO

-NEW YORK — Mother Nature impacted both the New York Mets and Miami Marlins on Sunday afternoon.
-Chances are the Marlins will still be feeling the effects of a rainy Sunday on Monday night.
+NEW YORK — Maybe the third time will be the charm for Jacob deGrom.
+And maybe the third time will be the charm for the Miami Marlins, though facing deGrom probably isn’t anybody’s idea of a charmed existence in 2018.

-Mets ace Jacob deGrom, who was scratched due to a rainy forecast Sunday, is scheduled to take the mound in the opener of a four-game series against the visiting Marlins at Citi Field.
+DeGrom will once again hope the weather cooperates Tuesday night, when he is scheduled to take the mound for the New York Mets against the Marlins in the pushed-back opener of a four-game series at Citi Field.

-DeGrom (8-8, 1.68 ERA), who leads the majors in earned run average, will oppose Marlins rookie right-hander Jeff Brigham, whose second big league start was pushed back when Miami’s game against the host Pittsburgh Pirates was rained out Sunday.

-The Mets did get their game following a 27-minute delay prior to first pitch Sunday, when Corey Oswalt started in deGrom’s place and New York came back to beat the Philadelphia Phillies, 6-4.
-The teams played through a constant rain, though there were no further stoppages.
+Weather permitting, deGrom (8-8, 1.68 ERA) will resume making his case for the National League Cy Young Award when he opposes the Marlins’ Jose Urena (5-12, 4.41 ERA) in a battle of right-handers.

 Miami Marlins on FOX Sports Florida

-While deGrom’s win total pales in comparison to his Cy Young competitors — the Washington Nationals’ Max Scherzer and the Phillies’ Aaron Nola rank first and second in the NL with 17 and 16 victories, respectively — he is more than half a run ahead of Nola (2.29) and Scherzer (2.33) in ERA.
+DeGrom is in a three-way race for the Cy Young with the Washington Nationals’ Max Scherzer and the Philadelphia Phillies’ Aaron Nola.
+While Scherzer (17 wins) and Nola (16 wins) ranked first and second in the NL in victories entering Monday, deGrom’s ERA is more than half a run better than those of Nola (2.29) and Scherzer (2.33).

+However, having his start pushed back to Tuesday almost certainly means deGrom will finish with fewer starts than both Scherzer and Nola, who are on pace for 34 and 33 starts, respectively.
+DeGrom is on pace for 32 starts.

-The Marlins will hope Brigham’s second outing goes better than his first.
-Brigham took the loss in his major league debut Sept.
-2, when he gave up three runs over three innings as Miami fell to the Toronto Blue Jays, 6-1.
+Urena earned the win in his previous start Sept.
+3, when he allowed one run over seven innings as the Marlins beat the Phillies, 3-1.

-Manager Don Mattingly said Brigham battled a case of the jitters against the Blue Jays.
-Brigham walked four batters after issuing just 22 free passes in 90 1/3 innings between Double-A Jacksonville and Triple-A New Orleans.